astropy/astropy/docs/known_issues.rst

 terminal).

-Creating a Time object fails with ValueError after upgrading Astropy
+Creating a Time Object Fails with ValueError After Upgrading `astropy`
 --------------------------------------------------------------------

-In some cases, when users have upgraded Astropy from an older version to v1.0 or greater, they have run into the following crash when trying to create an `~astropy.time.Time` object::
+In some cases, when users have upgraded `astropy` from an older version to v1.0 or greater, they have run into the following crash when trying to create an `~astropy.time.Time` object::